n8n-io/n8n-docs/docs/nodes/credentials/Slack/README.md

+---
+permalink: /credentials/slackApi
+---

 # Slack
-You can find information about the operations supported by the Shopify node on the [integrations](https://n8n.io/integrations/n8n-nodes-base.slack) page.
-You can also browse the source code of the node on [Shopify](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/Slack).
+You can find information about the operations supported by the Slack node on the [integrations](https://n8n.io/integrations/n8n-nodes-base.slack) page.
+You can also browse the source code of the node on [Slack](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/Slack).

-# Authentication

 ## Pre-requisites

 Create a [Slack](https://slack.com/) account.

+## Using Access Token

 1. Access your Slack dashboard.
 2. Click on your username in the top left.